Human Rights

 We began conducting CSR procurement surveys in cooperation with our suppliers in fiscal 2018.
 By including the Group’s human rights due diligence verification items in the surveys, we conduct similar human rights due diligence for our suppliers.
 Although no serious human rights risks have been identified to date, we have urged suppliers who need improvement to take corrective action.
 We will continue to monitor the status of improvements with regular checks every two years.
 For details, see Supply Chain Management.

-To date, our CSR procurement surveys have targeted primary suppliers.
-Going forward, we will select suppliers in terms of importance to our business and ESG risks.
-We also plan to develop a mechanism for even more effective identification and response to human rights risks through such means as positioning the CSR procurement survey as part of our broader human rights due diligence and subsequently enhancing the human rights risk survey process.
+The Group’s CSR procurement surveys have targeted primary suppliers and have been expanded to include suppliers selected based on importance to our business and ESG risks.
+We are also developing a mechanism for even more effective identification and response to human rights risks through such means as positioning the CSR procurement survey as part of our broader human rights due diligence and subsequently enhancing the human rights risk survey process.

 3. Response to Suspected Negative Impacts on Human Rights